 Fear of success is an irrational fear at its core.

-And although it can be helpful to understand where it came from, those aren’t usually the same reasons that your fear of success is still sticking around.
+And although it can be helpful to understand where it came from, they usually aren’t the same reasons why your fear of success is still sticking around.

 Fear is strengthened and maintained by avoidance.